© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two stone hut circles 160m south of Down Tor is a scheduled monument protected by Historic England under reference 1008640.
 View the official record →

-Two stone hut circles 160m south of Down Tor is a Bronze Age domestic settlement located on Dartmoor in Devon.
+Two stone hut circles 160m south of Down Tor is a Bronze Age settlement site located on Dartmoor in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008640.

 Two stone hut circles 160m south of Down Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008640.